aligo/rina/README.md

 ----

-Basically, usage is exactly the same as AMD:
+Basically useage is exactly the same as AMD:
 ```javascript
 define(['jquery'] , function ($) {
     return function () {};